LPD-EPFL/swarm-artifacts/README.md

 Once the binaries are deployed, you can reproduce the results presented in our paper from the gateway by running the following scripts.
 During the kick-the-tires period, we invite you to run the scripts of [figure 5](#figure-5) as a sanity check.

+> Note: Due to differences in hardware and software configuration, you can expect the pre-configured cluster we provide to achieve up to both 10% higher latency and 10% lower throughput than the setup used in the accepted version of the paper.
+> However, such degradations should not affect the behaviors and relative comparisons presented in the paper.

 #### Figure 5

 ```sh